Feed a cold, starve a fever

 "Feed a cold, starve a fever" is an adage or a wives' tale which attempts to instruct people how to deal with illness.
 The adage dates to the time of Hippocrates when fever was not well understood.
 His idea was the fever was the disease, and starving the sick person would starve the disease.

-In 1574, John Withals published "Fasting is a great remedie of feuer" in a dictionary.
 The adage states that eating will help cure a cold; not eating will help cure a fever.
+Scientific medicine does not support this advice, instead recommending rest and hydration.
+Adequate nutrition is required for the immune system to fight any infection, but no evidence supports any high dose supplements except potentially zinc.

 Background

 Going back to the time of Hippocrates, many people thought that fever was a disease in and of itself.
 His treatment of patients with fever was said to be starvation.
 The Greek physician has been credited with coming up with the idea, "Feed a cold and starve a fever".
 Hippocrates thought that starving the fever was a way to starve the disease.
 He said "The more you feed a diseased body, the worse you make it."

 Some scholars believe that the interpretation of the adage is, "If you stuff a cold, you will have a fever to starve".
 Others interpret it literally.
 Nobody knows for certain where the phrase originated.
-The first known publication of the adage was in John Withals's 1574 book, A shorte dictionarie most profitable for yong beginners.
+The first known publication of the adage was in John Withals' 1574 book, A shorte dictionarie most profitable for yong beginners.
 In the book Withals includes the phrase, "Fasting is a great remedie of feuer".